 Nuts and seeds are generally rich in alpha-linolenic acid (ALA), an essential omega-3 fatty acid, as well as fiber, vitamins and minerals.
 Omega-3 fatty acids can reduce inflammation and support many processes that contribute to cellular healing.
 Remember, with nuts and a seed a little goes a long way, and for optimal nutrition soak or sprout your nuts beforehand.
 Healthy fats not only help with absorption of nutrients, but have also been found to increase energy expenditure.
 This study found that 15-30 grams of MCTS per day increased 24 hour energy expenditure by 5%.

 Foods with healthy fats: Fish, chia seeds, almonds, and flax

 5. Protein, Organ Meats

 The body needs protein to build and repair tissues.
 You also use protein to make enzymes, hormones, and other body chemicals.
 Protein is an important building block of bones, muscles, cartilage, skin, and blood.

 Along with fat and carbohydrates, protein is a macronutrient, meaning that the body needs relatively large amounts of it.
 Vitamins and minerals, which are needed in only small quantities, are called micronutrients.
 But unlike fat and carbohydrates, the body does not store protein, and therefore has no reservoir to draw on when it needs a new supply.”
-(6) Aim for around .8 to 1.2 grams per pound of body weight per day, depending on how heavy your training cycle is.
+(6) Aim for around .8 to 1.2 grams per kg of body weight per day, depending on how heavy your training cycle is.

 Something that gets often overlooked or discarded completely in American kitchens as a protein source is organ meat, and yet as athletes, organ meats are some of the most nutrient dense and beneficial foods we could be eating.
 For instance, take a look at the nutritional profile of beef liver